-For example, if you are diagnosed with a terminal disease, an accelerated death benefit rider allows you to obtain your death benefit while you are still alive.
+For example, if you are diagnosed with a terminal disease, an accelerated death benefit rider allows you to obtain your death benefit while alive.
 Another important rider to consider is the confined care and nursing home waiver.
 If you are hospitalized or placed in a nursing home, the insurance provider will waive your premium until you are released from the facility or pass away.

 Open Care Final Expense Life Insurance Costs

 The table below shows the sample rates for healthy and non-smoking seniors.
 The costs are calculated for a $10,000 final expense insurance policy.
-Your premiums will vary based on your age, health condition, coverage requirements, and state.
+Your premiums will vary based on age, health condition, coverage requirements, and state.

 |Liberty Bankers Life||$31||$26||$46||$35||$73||$55|